malghalary/travel-app/Travel-App/README.md

+Project name : Travel app

-- APIs Used
+* APIs Used in project

-a.
-Pixabay API: display an image of the location entered
-b.
-GeoNames API: get coordinates
-c.
-WeatherBit API: get weather data
+1- Pixabay API
+2- GeoNames API
+3- WeatherBit API

-- To install and open the app in the local host
+* To install and open the app in the local host

   - npm install
   - npm run build-dev
   - npm run build-prod
   - npm run start

-* A remove trip function was added, so the users are able to remove the trip.
-Specifically, when the user click the " remove " button, the "plan_form" will be reset (the "from" input text, "to" input text and "desitination date" input will become empty).
-Also, the "trip_information" section will become invisiable.
+* To start planning the trip first we should click on the "plan" button , then we will go to next page that we can plan our trip :

+For planning the trip:
+ .
+In first placeholder write the name of city that you are traveling from .
+In second placeholder write the name of distention .
+In third placeholder wirte the  Departing Date

+* The remove function:
+    .
+The user can cancel or delete the trip by clicking on "Remove" button